 Welcome Leon ?

-researcher of the high school of Biodiversity and Environment, and professor of the School of Communication of the University of Navarra.
+researcher of Biodiversity and Environment Institute, and professor of the School of Communication at the University of Navarra.

 researcher and professor at School of Communication at the University of Navarra.